Skip to main content

 • Doctor names, recent hospital or rehab discharge papers, diagnoses, and medication list

-• A care log showing help needed with ADLs, IADLs, wandering risk, falls, or memory issues
+• A care log showing help needed with daily activities, wandering risk, falls, or memory issues

-• If someone will speak for the senior, the needed authorized representative paperwork such as the forms referenced in the DHS 1100B instructions
+• If someone will speak for the senior, authorized representative paperwork or legal papers

 Reality checks